The History of North and South America: From Its Discovery to the Death of General Washington, Volúmenes1-2Jacob Johnson, 1806 |

 Página 38

-... soldiers under the command of Margarita , contemned all subordination , but dispersed instraggling parties over the island , lived at discretion on the natives , wasted their provisions , seized their women , and treated those ...
+... soldiers under the command contemned all subordination , but dispersed parties over the island , lived at discretion o wasted their provisions , seized their women those inoffensive people , with all the insolenc oppression .
+While the ...

-... soldiers under the command of Margarita , contemned all subordination , but dispersed instraggling parties over the island , lived at discretion on the natives , wasted their provisions , seized their women , and treated those ...
+... soldiers under the command contemned all subordination , but dispersed parties over the island , lived at discretion o wasted their provisions , seized their women those inoffensive people , with all the insolenc oppression .
+While the ...

 Página 83